DivideBV/Postnl/CONTRIBUTING.md

 # Grunt

-To ease compliance to the coding standards, the Grunt task tunner is employed.
+To ease compliance to the coding standards, the Grunt task runner is employed.

 ## Installation